JhonaCodes/my_portfolio/README.md

 ## Usage
 Customize the portfolio content in the `lib/data/portfolio_data.dart` file.
 Here, you can add information about your skills, projects, and contact details.

+## Acknowledgements
+Special thanks to [Bartosz Jarocki](https://github.com/BartoszJarocki) for the outstanding design contributions to this application.
+The visual appeal and user-friendly layout were made possible through their creativity and expertise.

 ## Contribution
 Contributions are welcome!
 If you find any issues or have improvements, please create a Pull Request.